yunwilliamyu/contact-trace-mixnet/README.md

 ```
 ## Blinding plugin

-We need a highly performant (C++ + Libsodium?) plugin that implements a single function:
+We need a highly performant (Go + Libsodium?) plugin that implements a single function:
 1. Shuffle
 2. Exponentiate with secret exponent.
 (Perhaps this secret token should rotate for more forward security?)